thao786/sodahead/README.md

 # sodahead

 Sodahead is a tiny front end engine for Clojure inspired by .NET Razor syntax.
-It lets you embed Clojure code in plain text (html, css, etc).
+It lets you embed Clojure code in plain text (html tags, css, etc), executes the code and replaces it with resulted output.

 There are 3 ways to execute code in Sodahead: